Date of Award

 Creative Commons License

 Williams, P. (2018).
-School leadership succession in a faith-based education system: Perception of different hierarchical levels (Doctoral thesis, Avondale College of Higher Education, Cooranbong, Australia).
+School leadership succession in a faith-based education system: Perception of different hierarchical levels (Doctoral dissertation, Avondale College of Higher Education, Cooranbong, Australia).
 Retrieved from https://research.avondale.edu.au/theses_phd/13/